/* Scenario metadata

 </div>"Negative emergency at this time," you say.
 "Request vectors to the nearest suitable IFR airport."

 "Five Golf Hotel, Chicago, roger.
 Nearest above-minimums weather: DuPage at zero-three-five, thirty miles, niner hundred overcast four.
 Chicago Executive, zero-five-zero at forty-five miles, seven hundred overcast three.
 Waukegan, zero-five-five at forty, six hundred overcast two and a half.
-Rockford, zero-one-zero at thirty-five miles, four hundred overcast one — that one is at ILS minimums.
-Burlington, three-five-five at fifty-five miles, three hundred overcast one — below the two-mile visibility I'd want you to see but legal approach mins.
+Rockford, zero-one-zero at thirty-five miles, two hundred overcast three-quarters, right at ILS minimums.
+Burlington, three-five-five at fifty-five miles, three hundred overcast one.
 Advise intentions."

 <<goto "Dec4">>"Affirmative, five Golf Hotel declares emergency.
 Partial panel.
 Request vectors and weather at nearest suitable airports."

 "Five Golf Hotel, Chicago, roger, copy declared emergency.
 Say intentions or advise when able.
-DuPage is your closest above-minimums airport — zero-three-five, thirty miles, niner hundred overcast four.
+DuPage is your closest above-minimums airport: zero-three-five, thirty miles, niner hundred overcast four.
 Chicago Executive zero-five-zero at forty-five, seven hundred overcast three.
-Rockford zero-one-zero at thirty-five, four hundred overcast one, at ILS minimums.
+Waukegan zero-five-five at forty, six hundred overcast two and a half.
+Rockford zero-one-zero at thirty-five, two hundred overcast three-quarters, right at ILS minimums.
 Burlington three-five-five at fifty-five, three hundred overcast one."

 <<set $declared to true>>